webdriverio/webdriverio/SRS Document.md

 While WebdriverIO is considered Webdriver/Selenium 2.0 JavaScript bindings for Node.js.
 However, it would be a mistake to think that WebdriverIO is a just JavaScript version of Selenium.
 WebdriverIO is a full test framework with various additional features which lets developer to control online and mobile apps with just a few lines of code.

 ### Advantages
-* it would be easy to start and get used to for beginners (The installation process is straightforward and described in the [documentation page](https://webdriver.io/docs/gettingstarted)
+* it would be easy to start and get used to for beginners.
+(The installation process is straightforward and quick.
+The proccess itself described in the [documentation page](https://webdriver.io/docs/gettingstarted)
 *

 ## 1.4 Objectives